The hot-electron closure of the moment-based gyrokinetic plasma model: Introduction

 \section{Introduction}

-Predictive understanding of turbulent transport in magnetized fusion plasmas relies largely on first-principles gyrokinetic (GK) simulations whose five-dimensional phase-space resolution is computationally demanding.
-This computational cost limits, for example, rapid exploration of the parameter space of fusion devices, eventually hindering their development.
+A predictive understanding of turbulent transport in magnetized fusion plasmas relies largely on first-principles gyrokinetic (GK) simulations, whose five-dimensional phase-space resolution is computationally demanding.
+This computational cost limits, for example, the rapid exploration of the parameter space of fusion devices, ultimately hindering their development.
 Moment-based formulations of the GK model \citep{Jorge2017ACollisionality,Mandell2018,Frei2020,frei2025turbulencetransportspectrallyaccelerated} recast the velocity-space dependence into a hierarchy of coupled Hermite-Laguerre moments, which we refer to as \textit{gyromoments} (GMs).
 In practice, simulation and theoretical results show that substantially fewer moments than grid points are often needed for comparable accuracy \citep{Frei2022LocalMode,Hoffmann2023GyrokineticOperators,frei2025turbulencetransportspectrallyaccelerated}.

-The GM hierarchy requires a closure because the evolution equation for each moment is coupled to higher-order moments resulting from phase-mixing and finite Larmor radius effects \citep{Grant1967Fourier-HermiteLimit,Jorge2017ACollisionality}.
-A naive truncation (setting all moments above some cutoff to vanish) breaks conservation properties and can degrade the accuracy of the simulation results, especially when only a modest number of moments is retained.
-This leads, for example, to inaccurate zonal-flow (ZF) dynamics and, as a consequence, erroneous transport prediction \citep{Frei2023Moment-basedModel,Hoffmann2023GyrokineticShift}.
-An effective and systematically justified closure that preserves these nonlinear regulation mechanisms, also when a reduced number of GM is retained to minimize the computational cost, remains therefore an open objective and motivates the present work.
+The GM hierarchy requires a closure because the evolution equation for each moment is coupled to higher-order moments, a consequence of phase-mixing and finite-Larmor-radius (FLR) effects \citep{Grant1967Fourier-HermiteLimit,Jorge2017ACollisionality}. \modifi{Closure schemes for moment hierarchies have a long history in plasma turbulence research.
+Earlier closures of gyrofluid models \citep{Hammett1990FluidInstability,Dorland1993GyrofluidEffects,Waltz1997AModel,Snyder1997LandauFluidMHD}, despite showing very close agreement with full GK simulations in linear growth rates and Landau damping, often struggled to accurately capture nonlinear turbulence saturation levels and zonal-flow (ZF) dynamics \citep{Dimits2000ComparisonsSimulations}.
+More recently, a naive truncation closure, i.e., setting all moments above a certain cutoff to zero, showed very good agreement once the number of retained moments was sufficiently large \citep{Hoffmann2023GyrokineticShift,Frei2023Moment-basedModel}.
+However, when the number of moments retained is comparable to that of gyrofluid models, such a truncation breaks conservation properties, leading to erroneous transport predictions.
+At the same time, approaches inspired by large-eddy-simulation techniques have been explored in gyrokinetics, using truncation and/or selective damping of higher-order moments to reduce computational cost while maintaining physical fidelity \citep{MorelLargeEddySimulations,Navarro2014ApplicationsGyrokineticTurbulence}.
+Despite these advances, an effective and systematically justified closure that preserves nonlinear regulation mechanisms when only a reduced number of GMs is retained to minimize computational cost remains an open issue and motivates the present work.}